UniLink: app for exchange students

 I start off with a mood board consisting of the latest UI trends, key competitors' UI and UX elements, as well as proven UX flows similar to our ideas.

-my notes to my team
+notes to my team

-Decide on the scope and user flow
+Deciding on the scope and user flow

 very nice looking information architecture by Brian